 Talks last between 45 minutes and an hour to suit your group and cost £50 for 2019 dates, inclusive of travel expenses.

 For bookings and enquiries please email us or call 01905 754919.

-For information about speakers from outside the Trust who give talks on wildlife-related themes, you can download our speakers' directory (please note that this is currently in the process of being updated, October 2019).
+For information about speakers from outside the Trust who give talks on wildlife-related themes, you can download our speakers' directory.

 We have a team of speakers who can come out and deliver the talks listed above.
 Read on to find out more about who will be giving your talk.

 Richard was born, bred and is still living in Wilden to the north of the county.
 He has been a member of the Trust for nearly 40 years and until recently he was the chairman of the Wyre Forest Local Group for 22 years.
 Like many, he was first introduced to wildlife through birdwatching as a child but developed a love and wider interest of the living world, particularly the natural history of woodland and its management.
 His speciality is The Secret Life of Garden Birds.

 Sue is formerly a full time teacher but is now an Education and Development Officer at a museum.
 She is interest in all aspects of heritage including natural history and landscape.
 She is a member and volunteer with Worcestershire Wildlife Trust as well as supporting other wildlife charities in their work.